blp-workshop/blp_task1/README.md

 ## Competition
 - [Registration Link](https://docs.google.com/forms/d/175kZhk8Eb5rwMqAifzJ6ULcMt0NVcb1wBl3xaZQe48c/edit?usp=sharing_eil_se_dm&ts=64b19ad0) (Dataset provided after successful registration)
+- To participate in this competition, you must have a account in [codalab](https://codalab.lisn.upsaclay.fr/)
 - Contest Link: https://codalab.lisn.upsaclay.fr/competitions/14620?secret_key=a4e4a77a-dabd-4d36-aaaf-01f35edb9d53
 - This competition consists of two phases:
     - **Trial Phase:** This phase involves working on the dev set.
     - **Evaluation Phase:** This phase involves working on the test set, which will be released during the evaluation cycle.
-- To participate in this competition, you must have a account in [codalab](https://codalab.lisn.upsaclay.fr/)
+- Participants can form a team with multiple people or single person team is okay.
 - We request each team to establish and manage a single account for all submissions.
 Any submissions made from multiple accounts by the same team may lead to your system being not ranked from the final ranking in the overview paper.
 - The most recently uploaded file on the leaderboard will serve as your final submission.
 - Each team is allowed a maximum of 20 submissions per day for the given task.